Does regional variation in wage levels identify the effects of a national minimum wage?: The effective minimum wage design

-Before showing the results, I make an important note.
-Since I ignore state-level minimum wage regulations and select particular years in the analysis, these exercises do not constitute an evaluation of the effective minimum wage design in the US context.
-Instead, I use the US data to argue that the econometric issues I describe could be significant in contexts similar to the US regarding latent log wage distributions and how heterogeneous they are across regions.

-The first panel in Table~\ref{tab:iss1} shows a case where all regions have the same dispersion parameters $\sigma_{r,t}=\sigma_t$, but differ in location parameters---which are subject to changes over time.
-This model corresponds to the ideal scenario with only ``good'' variation.
-Correspondingly, the estimator performs very well.
+\paragraph{Simulations.} To gauge the practical importance of this measurement problem, I conduct a simulation exercise using the baseline calibration of the Normal-markdown model described in Subsection~\ref{subsec:normal-markdown}.
+The first panel in Table~\ref{tab:iss1} corresponds to a simplified DGP where all regions have the same dispersion parameters $\sigma_{r,t}=\sigma_t$, but differ in $\mu_{r,t}$.
+This is the ideal scenario with only ``good'' variation.
+As expected, the estimator performs very well.
 The true average causal effects from the model are nearly identical to the predicted effects from the regressions, averaged over 1,000 simulations (shown in the second row of each panel of the table).
-In addition, the confidence intervals are very tight, as implied by the standard errors reported in the third row (which are also averaged over the 1,000 simulations).
+The confidence intervals are also tight, as implied by the standard errors reported in the third row (also averaged over simulations).

 Panel B introduces differences in dispersion parameters.
 The data-generating process still satisfies the structural assumptions emphasized by \citet{Lee1999}: distributions only differ in location and dispersion parameters, not shape, and the location and dispersion parameters have zero correlation.
-In addition, the median wage is an excellent proxy for the latent $\mu_{r,t}$ location parameter: Table~\ref{tab:simparams-nm-eff} in Appendix~\ref{appendix:simulation-details} shows that their correlation is 0.999.
-Still, the estimator displays economically meaningful biases.
-They arise because, though the differences between $w_{0.5,r,t}$ and $\mu_{r,t}$ constitute a tiny share of the variation, they are systematically correlated with the outcomes of interest.\footnote{The direction of the biases suggests that the bias coming from \textit{shocks} to dispersion parameters $\mu_{r,t}$ are the main problem in the simulations, instead of the permanent differences in dispersion.
-Among the problems illustrated in Figure~\ref{fig:good-bad-var}, the one in Panel~C seems the most relevant.
-In unreported simulations, I confirm this intuition, noting that a model that maintains cross-sectional dispersion in $\sigma_{r,t}$ but makes it invariant over time is almost unbiased.}
+The median wage is also a nearly-perfect proxy for the latent $\mu_{r,t}$ location parameter: Table~\ref{tab:simparams-nm-eff} in Appendix~\ref{appendix:simulation-details} shows that their correlation is 0.999.
+Still, the estimator displays nontrivial biases.
+They arise because, though the differences between $w_{0.5,r,t}$ and $\mu_{r,t}$ constitute a tiny share of the variation, they are systematically correlated with the outcomes of interest.